 It depends on your relationship to them.
 For example, an employer has legal obligations to provide a safe workplace, a clinician has a legal obligation to provide safe and appropriate healthcare, and for whānau, support is more about accepting, respecting, learning and caring.
 If this is the beginning of your journey to support transgender people, there are many resources available to assist you in learning.

 The first step in any case, is to use the name and pronoun (eg, she/her, he/him, they/them) that the transgender person is comfortable with, and to respect their privacy by not telling others unless they give consent.
+Find out more about use of personal pronouns.
+A printable card is available to help transgender people with communicating preferred names and pronouns.
+These could be made available in workplaces and health centres.

 What support is available for gender diverse people?

 Gender Minorities Aotearoa Gender Minorities Aotearoa is a cross-cultural, transgender-led organisation that operates on a kaupapa Māori public health framework.
 Its activities include research, providing information and resources, advocacy, education and training, operating services for gender minorities and providing support for takataapui, transgender and intersex people, and referrals to other services.
+They keep an up-to-date list of community support organisations.

 The following links provide further information about gender diversity.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.